Updated August 22, 2023

 Example #1 – Change in Percentage

-Suppose we have two numbers as 1230 and 1180 as current and previous numbers respectively.
-We want to check what is the difference in percentage of these two numbers under Excel.
+Suppose we have two numbers, 1230 and 1180, as current and previous numbers, respectively.
+We want to check the difference in the percentage of these two numbers under Excel.
 Follow the steps below to get the same.

-Step 1: Open a new Excel file and in cell A1, type equal (=) sign to initiate a formula.
+Step 1: Open a new Excel file, and in cell A1, type the equal (=) sign to initiate a formula.

-Step 2: Use opening round bracket to start the formula.
-Inside the bracket, type 1230-1180 which will give us the difference between two numbers current and previous.
+Step 2: Use the opening round bracket to start the formula.
+Inside the bracket, type 1230-1180 will give us the difference between current and previous numbers.

-Step 3: Now, close the formula using closing round bracket so the difference between two numbers will have a preference first in calculation (you know BODMAS rule, right?).
+Step 3: Now, close the formula using the closing round bracket so the difference between two numbers will have a preference first in the calculation (you know the BODMAS rule, right?).

-Step 4: Now, use 1180 as a value to be used to divide this difference in values.
+Step 4: Now, use 1180 as a value to divide this difference in values.
 See the screenshot given below.

 Now, our formula is complete.
 Press Enter key to get the result for this formula.
 It should look like the one in the screenshot below.

 This result seems to be in decimals.
 We wanted a result in percentages.
-For that, we need to change the cell numbering property to a percentage.
+We need to change the cell numbering property to a percentage for that.

-Step 5: Select the cell A1 to change the number formatting for the same.
+Step 5: Select cell A1 to change the number formatting.
 Under the Home tab, navigate to the Number Formatting group and click on the Percentage symbol placed in that group to change the number format of cell A1 as a percentage.

 This is something that you can achieve with a keyboard shortcut as well.
-Use Ctrl+Shift+% on your keyboard and you can change the cell formatting into percentage style.
+Use Ctrl+Shift+% on your keyboard to change the cell formatting into percentage style.